NotBru/notbru.github.io/posts/uniswap_v3_conceptually.md

 incentive to buy further, and the liquidity pool now operates at a proper price.

-From here onwards, I'll be resorting to a wonderful graph.
+I'll find it easier to explain this with some plots!
+If you're unfamiliar with what's coming, bear with it for a second.
+It may be hard to understand at first, but it's a great explanatory tool.

 [v3swp]: https://uniswap.org/whitepaper-v3.pdf
 [trad-to-block]: #from-traditional-exchanges-to-blockchain